soundbooze/soundbooze-skel/p5/README.md

 ## Online p5 sketch

-16 dots that could tell whether you are bending and/or shredding ...
+16 dots that could tell whether you are bending and/or shredding (todo) ...

 - Monophonic only
 - no noise